lx704612715/contact_state_classification/README.md

 https://upload.wikimedia.org/wikipedia/commons/d/dc/3D_Spherical_2.svg

   We transform the translation (x, y, z) into spherical coordinate to reduce the dimensionality from 3(x, y, z) to 2 (theta, phi).
 As we are only interested in moving direction namely theta and phi

-### Requirement
-- numpy
-- pandas
-- tslearn
-- visdom
-- tensorflow

-### How to use
-1. Download the dataset from https://drive.google.com/drive/folders/1GyiogHXgIxUiuVfkc2BFoljfxg-VJTo3 and put it in `contact_state_classification/tests/1908/hfv/csd_result/`
-2. Check `contact_state_classification/config.py`, Add the features you want to use to `SIMPLE_FEATURES` and `COMPLEX_FEATURES` according to the table above, `SIMPLE_FEATURES` being features with only one dimension and `COMPLEX_FEATURES` being features with more than one dimension.
-3. Then check the other parameters.
-If `CIRCULAR_SPLICING` is on, the results of the local exploration are repeated once, to achieve a circular filling effect. `INTERPOLATION_METHOD` is used to control the method used for interpolation. `UPSAMPLING_RATE` is used to control the density of interpolation. `N_SPLITS` is used to control the size of the Stratified KFold partition.
-4. Run `main.py`, and check result in the console or write to logfile using `cs_classifier::log_to_csv`
-5. Visualize the result using `plotter.py`